Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Re-arranges a dendrogram to optimize visualisation-based cost functions.

-ggparty — by Martin Borkovec, 6 years ago
+ggparty — by Martin Borkovec, a month ago

 'ggplot' Visualizations for the 'partykit' Package